 A bad case of whimsy caused me to join the Society for Creative Anachronism, a medieval re-enactment organization.
 In this fine subculture, participants routinely pummel each other with blunt weapons or pelt away with assorted projectiles after donning armor, then retire to pavilions for ribald feasting.
 I was honored to receive an Award of Arms from the Kingdom of the West, earning the right to call myself "Lord Deron Creag Mhor" and acquiring the Coat of Arms above, a deed for which you may blame Jade of Starfall during one of his stints as King.

 Having more of a taste for words than equations, I spent time as the Northwest US Correspondent for Roleplayers Chronicle with a few articles and reviews under my belt.
 I've play-tested a number of role-playing publications and currently run convention games in the San Francisco Bay Area of California.
 Peruse the social media links above for further edification and entertainment.
-I also had the honor of replacing the D20 game mechanic with the "Un-Twenty System".
-To fully and freely enjoy this, Click Here.
-Try it for a minimum of one game session.

 May your existence be filled with pleasure, victory, health, wealth, power, skill and wisdom!
 If you are so inclined, transmit your thoughts.